jdrae/realtime_chart/note/milestone1.md

     - time.sleep?
 While the main thread is paused and other threads keep running, the event loop in the main thread also stops, making it impossible to register coroutines.
 As a result, data may be lost.
 ## 3. Save data from Kafka to Postgresql
 - batch insert
-- bottleneck
+- bottleneck -> use thread
 ## 4. Design Web

-## 5. Visualize data from Postgresql to Web
+## 5. Visualize data from Kafka to Web
+- memory leak of KafkaConsumer

-## 6. Visualize data from Kafka to Web
+## 6. Visualize data from Postgresql to Web

 ## 7. Modify past data in Postgresql (?)